eggolib/eggolib.github.io/docs/types/data_types/collision_rule.md

 ------|------------
 `always` | The default behavior.
 `never` | No entities can push entities in the team.
-`pushOtherTeams` | Only entities in different teams can push each other.
+`pushOtherTeams` | Only entities from another team can push the entities in the team.
 `pushOwnTeam` | Only entities in the team can push each other.